wmbutler/signalk-influx-grafana-docker/README.md

 - Leave user and password blank
 - Set HTTP Method to `POST`
 - Click **Save & Test**

+Import a sample dashboard:

-- Click the plus sign under the magnifying glass in the left pane
+- Hover over plus sign under the magnifying glass in the left pane and choose Import.
-- Click the blue **Add new Panel** button
-- When the panel opens, choose the **Panel** tab on the right side
-- Scroll down to visualizations and choose the **Stat** Panel
-- Under the Query tab, change the `default` dropdown to `InfluxDB`
-- Now you can choose a stat to display where you see `FROM default` where is says *Select Measurement*, choose `environment.wind.speedApparent` or whatever else you'd like to see.
-- Set the refresh interval in the top of the screen to 5s
-- Click Save in the top right corner.
+- Click the **Upload JSON File** button.
-- Click Apply
-- You can resize the panel once on the dashboard
+- Choose the Boat.json file from this repo.
+It's a Graphene exported dashboard already properly set up to interact with SignalK and InfluxDB.
+Be sure to specify InfluxDB as the database when importing.

 # Stopping the Docker container